arafat2020/cut_py/README.md

     - _Default Mode_: It looks for the most engaging segment.
     - _Prompt Mode_: If you provided a prompt (e.g., "Find the demo"), it searches for that specific content.
 5.  **Intelligent Cutting**: Once the best segment is identified, I calculate the exact timestamps.
-6.  **Processing**: I spin up a Docker container to run FFmpeg and surgically extract the clip without re-encoding (stream copy) for blazing fast speed.
+6.  **Processing**: Spin up a Docker container to run FFmpeg and surgically extract the clip without re-encoding (stream copy) for blazing fast speed.

 ## 📦 Installation & Setup

-Here is how you can set up my project on your own machine.
+I'm sharing here how you can set up my project on your own machine.

 ### Prerequisites